UnHappySquid/StarField_OpenGL/README.md

-Starfield in C++ featuring Glad for OpenGL and GLFW for windowing
+Starfield in C++ featuring Glad for OpenGL and GLFW for windowing.